Jean-Francois-C/Database-Security-Audit/README.md

-## Database security audit and penetration testing training
+## Database security audit and penetration testing

 Training course materials and research notes that I created to teach how to perform a technical security assessment / penetration test of :
 ➤ Relational databases: MS SQL, Oracle, MySQL and PostgreSQL.